Specialty Podcast: Drone Insurance and Liability Coverage - Do You Need It?

 Chris Proudlove (16:03):

 Well, there are lots of ways that operators can get additional training and have assistance in writing, operating procedures, and safety manuals.
-There are lots of companies that are providing those services we work with, or we have a partnership with a company called dart drones, and they can certainly provide assistance for training and all kinds of safety-related benefits for drone operators.
+There are lots of companies that are providing those services we work with, or we have a partnership with a company called Dart Drones, and they can certainly provide assistance for training and all kinds of safety related benefits for drone operators.
 But there are many more besides, so that's really, you know, one of the keys to operating safely is having operators that are trained and practiced and like everything it takes practice and you need to stay current.
 You know, if you don't fly drones for months, it's the same as not driving a car for six months.
-The first time you get in, you have to re-familiarize yourself a little bit where everything is.
+The first time you get in, you have to re-familiarize yourself a little bit where with where everything is.
 So, you know, you need to stay current, you need to stay proficient, and that really helps, but, have a proper safety manual at hand for every flight that you follow and help yourself to stay safe by using proper safety documentation.

 Mark Shichtman (17:18):

-Safety is no accident, and even for individuals operating drones, it's important to have a safety plan and maybe have a manual that you at least think about when you're operating your drone.
+Safety is no accident.
+And even for individuals operating drones, it's important to have a safety plan and maybe have a manual that you at least think about when you're operating your drone.
 It's not just for businesses.
 Well, again thank you to our guests, Cielo Camacho and Chris Proudlove for joining us today.
 We appreciate your guys time.
-If you would like more information on Global Aerospace, unmanned aircraft, and vehicle insurance products and services, you can visit their website at www.globalhyphenarrow.com, and for information on this or any of our insurance brokerage services, please visit our website, www.alliant.com.
+If you would like more information on Global Aerospace, unmanned aircraft, vehicle insurance products and services, you can visit their website at www.globalhyphenarrow.com, and for information on this or any of our insurance brokerage services, please visit our website, www.alliant.com.
 We look forward to seeing you next time on another Aviation Insurance Podcast.
 Thanks for joining us.

 Thanks for your message.

 Specialty Podcast: Evolving Risk in the Power, Utility and Renewable Industry